LSSTDESC/firecrown/README.md

 will run an example problem.

-See the example in the examples folder for more details.
+See the examples in the [examples folder](https://github.com/LSSTDESC/firecrown/examples) for more details.

 ## Sampling